axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 ## Into the Lion's Den Conclusion:
 Once the players have completed the search to the best of their ability, read the following aloud:

 _With the hour growing late and your search complete, Ervig, Teias, and Halmoor compare lists of the comfiscated items to ensure there are no descrepancies.
 Upon finding none, Ervig bows slightly to Halmoor and says: "Thank you once again for your cooperation in this matter.
 Enjoy the rest of your day."
-With that, you all journey back to the Barracks to the familiar confines of the Duty Office_
+With that, you all journey back to the Barracks to the familiar confines of the Duty Office._

 _Ervig helps you unload all the confiscated items on the desk and does one last verification with his list to ensure everything is there.
-Once completed, he turns to you all and breaths a sigh of relief: "Thank you once again for your help, to be honest I would've much preferred another Slums safehouse raid."
+Once completed, he turns to you all and breathes a sigh of relief: "Thank you once again for your help, to be honest I would've much preferred another Slums safehouse raid."
 He chuckles and continues: "Here take this."
 Ervig hands each of you 20 gold.
 "Vandil authorized a bonus for us since it is such a high-profile assignment, and with that you're released and can go rest."_

 ## The End
-Determine which ending to read aloud based on the findings of the search:
+Determine the ending to read aloud based on the findings of the search:

 If Halmoor's hidden vault was found and searched:

-_In the days that followed the Search of the Halmoor Estate, Ervig, Vandil, and Geberic labored to decode and organize the evidance against Halmoor, who was brought to trial before the Magistrate.
+_In the days that followed the Search of the Halmoor Estate, Ervig, Vandil, and Geberic labored to decode and organize the evidence against Halmoor, who was brought to trial before the Magistrate.
 Unable to mount a credible defense under the weight of the evidence, the Magistrate judged him guilty, ordered him imprisoned, and seized his assets._

 _Directly after Halmoor's sentencing, Marcomir received a promotion from the Magistrate.
 This resulted in the tax rate being raised, and the immediate disbanding of the Guards despite the protests of Captain Geberic and Lieutenant Vandil.
-The question of who will protect the people if the Guards are no more was quickly answered as outsourced Mercanaries assumed the mantle of "Protectors" of Eimgan, however they were far more concerned extorting taxes from the people rather than maintaining law and order._
+The question of who will protect the people if the Guards are no more was quickly answered as outsourced Mercanaries assumed the mantle of the "Protectors" of Eimgan, however they were far more interested in extorting taxes from the people rather than maintaining law and order._

 _Suddenly unemployed, you're now free to do as you will.
 What adventures await you?
 Will you resist Marcomir's treachery and fight to restore the Guards?
 Will you find your fortune elsewhere?
 Or perhaps you'll save the world against an ancient evil?
 Whatever you choose to do, you know that you're much more prepared for whatever lay ahead than you were a few short weeks ago._

 If the players failed to search the hidden vault:

-_In the days that followed the Search of the Halmoor Estate, Ervig, Vandil, and Geberic labored to decode and organize the evidence against Halmoor, however there simply was nothing solid that implicated Halmoor beyond a shadow of a doubt, so no Trial was held.
+_In the days that followed the Search of the Halmoor Estate, Ervig, Vandil, and Geberic labored to decode and organize the evidence against Halmoor, however there simply was nothing definitive that implicated Halmoor in any crimes, so no Trial was held.
 Later, for unknown reasons Marcomir resigned from his role as Head of Treasury, and the Magistrate appointed Halmoor in his stead._

-_Upon being appointed Head of Treasury, Halmoor immediately ceased all funding of the City Guard, and instead outsourced a band of Mercanaries to assume the role of "Protectors" of Eimgan.
+_Upon being appointed Head of Treasury, Halmoor immediately ceased all funding of the City Guard, and instead outsourced a band of Mercanaries to assume the role of the "Protectors" of Eimgan.
 Geberic was immediately arrested, and every Guard was out of a job.
 Halmoor increased the tax rate and used his Mercanaries to arrest anyone who spoke out against him._

 _Suddenly unemployed, you're now free to do as you will.
 What adventures await you?
 Will you resist Halmoor's treachery and try to rescue Geberic?
 Will you find your fortune elsewhere?
 Or perhaps you'll save the world against an ancient evil?
 Whatever you choose to do, you know that you're much more prepared for whatever lay ahead than you were a few short weeks ago._